maikyh/Ans2Ask/README.md

 ---

 ## Overview:
-Ans2Ask is about a Q&A network in which users will ask their questions (this will cost digital points), but to continue asking (as they will be running out of points), they will have to answer other’s question (this will allow users to earn digital points and at the same time improve their rating).
+Ans2Ask is about a Q&A network in which users will ask their questions (this will cost digital points), but to continue asking (as they will be running out of points), they will have to answer other’s question (this will allow users to earn digital points and at the same time keeping an interaction).

 - **Category**: Education.
 - **Story**: A Q&A network would have users sign up, ask their questions and respond to other’s questions.